Heated tobacco product: Construction

 Tobacco stick; above, disassembled, below, intact.
-A: Reconstituted tobacco film, made of dried tobacco suspension.
-70% tobacco, humectants (water and glycerin) to encourage aerosol formation, binding agents, and aroma agents.
+A: Reconstituted tobacco film made of dried tobacco suspension.
+The film contains about 70% tobacco, humectants (water and glycerin) to encourage aerosol formation, binding agents, and aroma agents.
 B: Hollow acetate tube.
-C: Polymer film filter cools the aerosol.
-D: Soft cellulose acetate mouthpiece, which mimics the feel of a traditional cigarette.
+C: Polymer film filter that cools the aerosol.
+D: Soft cellulose acetate mouthpiece designed to mimic the feel of a traditional cigarette.

-Nicotine is released from tobacco heated above 150 °C. The burning process, substances emitted and their levels vary at different temperatures: distillation—the process during which nicotine and aromas are transferred from tobacco to smoke—occurs below 300 °C; pyrolysis occurs around 300 °C–700 °C and involves the decomposition of biopolymers, proteins, and other organic materials and generates the majority of substances emitted in smoke; and combustion occurs above 750 °C and results in the generation of carbon dioxide, carbon monoxide, and water.
+Nicotine is released from tobacco heated above 150 °C. The burning process, the substances emitted, and their levels vary at different temperatures.
+Distillation—during which nicotine and aromas transfer from tobacco to smoke—occurs below 300 °C. Pyrolysis occurs at approximately 300–700 °C and involves the decomposition of biopolymers, proteins, and other organic materials, generating many of the substances found in smoke.
+Combustion occurs above 750 °C and results in the formation of carbon dioxide, carbon monoxide, and water.

-The temperature the tobacco reaches greatly varies among HTPs; it depends on the process used to heat the tobacco.
-For example, HeatSticks are heated to a maximum of 350 °C, a temperature sufficient to enable pyrolytic decomposition of some organic materials, while the glo iFuse heats tobacco to around 35 °C. The formation of toxic volatile organic compounds, including formaldehyde, acetaldehyde, and acrolein, have been reported in e-cigarette aerosols at similar temperatures as the IQOS; flavoring chemicals in e-cigarettes have been discovered to undergo thermal degradation and contribute significantly to levels of toxic aldehydes emitted in e-cigarette aerosols, as demonstrated by the presence of carbon monoxide (CO), nitrogen oxides, soot or tars, and aldehydes in emissions.
-Gases, liquid, and solid particles are also found in the emissions; the solids in the emissions have been called nicotine-free dry particulate matter rather than tar in papers written by people connected to the tobacco industry.
+The temperature reached by the tobacco varies considerably among HTPs, depending on the heating mechanism.
+For example, HeatSticks are heated to a maximum of about 350 °C, which is sufficient to permit pyrolytic decomposition of some organic materials, whereas the glo iFuse heats tobacco to around 35 °C. The formation of toxic volatile organic compounds—including formaldehyde, acetaldehyde, and acrolein—has been reported in e-cigarette aerosols at temperatures similar to those of IQOS devices; flavoring chemicals in e-cigarettes have been found to undergo thermal degradation and contribute to aldehyde emissions.
+Emissions may also include carbon monoxide (CO), nitrogen oxides, soot or tars, and aldehydes.
+Gaseous, liquid, and solid particles are present in emissions; solid residues have been described as nicotine-free dry particulate matter in studies authored by individuals associated with the tobacco industry.